|Pirate Ship is the new shipping app on the block|

 Is it the very cheapest for every package?

-The short answer is "no." If you ship primarily large packages such as 12x12x8" you will only save around 25 cents per package.
+The short answer is "no." If you ship primarily large packages such as 12x12x8" you will only save about 25 cents per package.
 First-class packages are the same as other venues.
 (This is in late 2018, before the new zoned first-class rates are implemented by the USPS.)

 Stay tuned for how it goes in 2019.